The Technology Transfer Process

 Assigning Your Disclosure

 Next, we assign your disclosure to a Technology Commercialization Officer (TCO) for review.

 Disclosures processed the previous week are presented and assigned every week.

 We’ll contact you to schedule a meeting with your Technology Commercialization Officer.

 We'll contact you for a meeting with a Technology Commercialization Officer (TCO) within two weeks of the official disclosure acknowledgement.
-Your TCO meeting is an informal, confidential discovery session that helps us learn more about your IP, your goals as a researcher, and possible commercial applications for your technology.
+Your initial TCO meeting is an informal, confidential discovery session that helps us learn more about your IP, your goals as a researcher, and possible commercial applications for your technology.